benmac282/KnotInvariants/README.txt

 3. Enter the name of a .png or .jpg image file contained within the "...\Project\TestImages" directory.
+4. This image must be drawn in MS Paint with the size 819 x 460

 ___Output Information___
 The program should display: